 Important: The date each work group must submit its five-year report (report) is set out below in Section V. Please allow time prior to the submittal due date for your work group to approve both the content and the submittal of the report using the Template referenced below.

-To submit a report, work groups must use this Template: link:
+To submit a report, work groups must use the database provided by the Commission.
+In the database, each county work group must

-https://www.formstack.com/forms/?3728205-Dn0ll6FOVL

-In the Template, each county work group must

 Assert whether or not it is meeting its goals and benchmarks in its work plan, and